Jako/multiTV/README.md

 * Supported MODX input types: text, rawtext, email, number, textareamini, textarea, rawtextarea, htmlarea, date, dropdown, listbox, listbox-multiple, checkbox, option, image, file

+In datatable mode a layer will be displayed during adding/editing one row (Note 5).
+In the editing layer the MODX input type richtext is possible.

 In datatable mode the columns for the datatable could be defined in `$settings['columns']`.
 This variable contains an array of column settings.
 Each column setting contains an array of properties.
 If a property is not set, the field property in `$settings['fields']` is used.

 Property | Description | Default